MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 ---

-## Get Pool Id
+## Get Pool ID
 After the pool is deployed, you will need to obtain the Pool ID to allow users to deposit MOR.
 Follow these steps:
 - go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#readProxyContract ) page;
 - open the **"Contract"** tab, then select the **"Read as Proxy"** tab;